Few LGBT people will forget the events of a year ago, on 12th June 2016 when an armed gunman carried out the

 market, and wine shop that serves commendable, mostly Mediterranean inspired fare,

 such as eggplant Napoleon or spicy shrimp Provencal.
+They have a second restaurant in Winter Park that is also worth a visit.
 A short drive east,

 Southern Nights is one of central Florida's most popular gay and lesbian clubs -